paultraf/makestaticsite/README.md

 * MakeStaticSite is prototype software, provided as-is and tested on only a few sites, but in the hope that it will prove useful and become community-supported
 * The system is designed for the original GNU Wget, whereas most development effort is now on GNU Wget2.
-* Supports retrieval from a single domain only
+* Not a general crawler, but designed to retrieve from a single site, with supporting assets (CSS, multimedia, etc.) incorporated from other domains and subdomains
 * It is not a good fit for sites that uses query strings extensively, as is the case for collections databases with a large inventory.
 Whilst query strings are supported in the initial run of Wget, requests for URLs in the post-processing do not currently include query strings.
 * Whilst phase 3 can discover orphaned links in HTML, links generated dynamically by JavaScript are not included.
 * The script can only provide a snapshot of comments, discussions, surveys, etc. that are provided by the Website itself; the interactivity of such components is generally lost.
 In this case, this kind of interactivity will need to be provided by third-parties, typically through the use of embedded JavaScript.